hyperfekt/google-dark/README.md

 # Google Dark Search

-This is a userstyle to turn the Google Search website dark, also often described as 'Night Mode'.
+This is a userstyle (or theme) to turn the Google Search website dark, also often described as 'Night Mode'.

 The aim is to be highly customizable and extremely comprehensive.